Abraham and Bassja Datnowsky

 1920's: Germany

-Abraham lived in Germany (in Berlin) in the 1920's.
-His move may have be caused by the Bolshevik Revolution and the creation of the Baltic States which, according to Alex Mallat, triggered a partial diaspora of Latvian Jews after 1920.
+Abraham lived Berlin in the 1920's.
+His move may have be caused by the Bolshevik Revolution and the creation of the Baltic States, which triggered a partial diaspora of Latvian Jews after 1920.
 Another possible reason may have been that his brother Moritz had apparently moved to Germany, and so had his daughter Bertha.

 According to Alex Mallat, Abraham moved to Germany in 1924 and "lived a great deal at Bertha's in Berlin," although a number of postcards and letters he sent to his children and in-laws show his address in a pension in Berlin.